top of page

 Imagine busloads of children spilling out into the parking lot one April morning, lining up, and walking into the hall.
 The 1,000-seat auditorium is filled to capacity.
 Well-behaved and highly expectant, the students respond enthusiastically to the Maestro's questions, applaud loudly, cheer their favorite section or players of the orchestra, or chant, “Mozart, Mozart, Mozart!"

-The children’s program is designed for music educators and their students, and the repertoire is drawn from the orchestra’s current season.
-As part of the six-week curriculum, children receive a handbook, and their teachers receive a CD with the concert pieces that they can play in their classrooms.
+The Education Concert program is designed for music educators and their students, and the repertoire is chosen specifically for elementary school children.
+As part of the six-week curriculum, children receive a handbook, and their teachers receive links to the concert pieces that they can play in their classrooms.
 PVS Orchestra members also volunteer their talents by going into the classroom—sometimes individually, sometimes in duos, trios, and quartets—to help youngsters appreciate orchestral music or learn an instrument.
 Shortly before the concert, orchestra members visit schools to demonstrate their instruments, giving the students a personal experience that will leave a lasting impression.

 SUPPORT

 The Mary Stuart Rogers Foundation has played a leadership role in making this program possible by generously underwriting a large portion of the program for over two decades.
-In addition, the PVS has been successful in finding support from a variety of sources including gifts from local businesses and individuals.
-Help us keep the Children’s Program going strong.
-Your gift to the PVS Fund will support our continuing efforts to educate Franklin County’s children through music education and enable them to experience live symphonic music in the Pioneer Valley!
+In addition, the PVS has been successful in finding support from a variety of sources, especially our local cultural councils here in Franklin County.
+Help us keep the Education Concert program going strong.
+Your gift to the PVS Fund will support our continuing efforts to educate Franklin County’s children through music education and enable them to experience live symphonic music in the Valley!

 PAST SEASONS